aldonline/radioactive-express-example/README.md

 # What is this?

-This project packages the following technologies:
+This project combines the following technologies:

 * [Radioactive UI framework ( technology preview version )](https://github.com/aldonline/radioactive)
 * [Express.js](http://expressjs.com/)